 Conversations about money are hard.
 If you are in a stable relationship but can’t seem to agree on financial priorities, sometimes therapy can help.
 A therapist can be an objective third party that will help you communicate your priorities to your partner.

 If you’re good at communicating about money goals but aren’t sure how to execute them, a financial advisor can help.
 Make sure that whomever you seek is fee-based and not making a profit off of selling you less-than-stellar investment opportunities.

 Should Relationships Be 50 50 Financially?

-The important thing when considering who contributes what is to ensure that each partner feels that their contributions are valued, and that each partner agrees that the split is fair.
+The important thing when considering who contributes is to ensure that each partner feels that their contributions are valued and that each partner agrees that the split is fair.
 This may need to be revisited at regular intervals.
-If someone opted to be a stay at home parent, are they still comfortable with that choice 6 months later?
+If someone opted to be a stay-at-home parent, are they still comfortable with that choice 6 months later?
 If the bills are split 50/50, and someone gets a huge raise, what do you do with the extra?
 Situations are constantly changing, and constant communication is your best option for navigating those changes with your partner.

 Does Money Matter in Love?

 I was young and idealistic once -thinking that money wasn’t important.
 The truth of the matter is that money is important.
 Incredibly important.

 Not only is it essential for financial security, but it’s also crucial for living the life you want to live.
 Now, that being said, I wouldn’t agree that you should only date folks with money.
 Sometimes, someone who would rather stay home and take care of the house is exactly what an ambitious career driven person needs.
 To me, it’s not about the money so much as about your financial priorities and respect.
 If your partner doesn’t have a lot of money – do they expect access to yours?
 Do they try to get you to foot the bill for their wants?
 If so -I’d definitely reconsider the relationship.